 - Do a search and type in TKAA

-- Sign up for the tournament.
-There are separate entries depending on if you wish to fish saltwater species or freshwater species.
+- There are separate entries depending on if you wish to fish saltwater species, freshwater species, or motorized.

 - We highly encourage you to watch the youtube video to see how to input catch. https://youtu.be/UpczXkcfSeU

 - To look at it on your PC: http://ianglertournament.com

 Series: TKAA - Tidewater Kayak Anglers Association

 $75 USDIndividual Angler